wnzhang/rtbcontrol/README.md

 For any problems, please report the issues here or contact [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/).

-After pulling the repositoty, you could start from checking the demo under the folder of `scripts` by running:
+After pulling the repository, you could start from checking the demo under the folder of `scripts` by running:
 ```
 $ bash run_demo_example.sh
 ```